ingo/ingo.github.io/_recipes/the_upgraded_paloma.md

 title: The Upgraded Paloma
 ---

-Grapefruit and lime bring acidity balanced by tequila's vegetal verve, Campari's bitterness, and a hint of salt for focus.
 This summer refresher from Zac Overman at Seattle's Sitka & Spruce is the perfect example of delayed gratification.
 Put in some advance work to make a rich, almost buttery sweet-tart grapefruit cordial and you have the makings of a whole pitcher's worth of drinks at a moment's notice.

 ### Ingredients